gocd/www.go.cd/features.markdown

 ---
 layout: default
-title: Features
+title: Features & Benefits
 ---

 <div class="full-width">
 	<div class="container-12 features" >
 		<div class="grid-5">
-			<h3 class="features__title">Workflow modeling</h3>
+			<h3 class="features__title">Model complex workflows</h3>
-			<p>Go's tasks, stages, and pipelines are the building blocks with which you model your deployment pipeline.
-Fast feedback, self-service, and 1-click deployments are easily modeled.
-Parallel and sequential execution works exactly as you would expect. <a href="http://www.thoughtworks.com/insights/blog/model-everything-fail-fast">Here's a glimpse</a> at what's possible to model in Go.</p>
+			<p>Go's <span class="feature_word">pipelines</span> are the building blocks with which you model your deployment pipeline.
+With Go, you can easily configure dependencies, fast feedback and on-demand deployment.
+Parallel and sequential execution work exactly as you would expect. <a href="http://www.thoughtworks.com/insights/blog/model-everything-fail-fast">Here's a glimpse</a> at what's possible to model in Go.</p>
 		</div>
 		<div class="grid-4">
 			<img src="/images/pipeline_graphic.png">